 People will place the word “keto” in their article headline to get attention, even when the author knows very little about what keto is.

-I also found that a lot of store-bought keto products are not really keto friendly.
+I also found that a lot of store-bought keto products are not really keto-friendly.
 Be sure to read labels and ingredients.
 Anything that has a high carb count is not keto-friendly.
 Anything that contains ingredients that will kick you out of ketosis is also not keto-friendly.
 It is important to learn what can kick you out so that you will know what to avoid.

 Some items labeled “keto” have a lot of unhealthy sweeteners in them, so beware.

 WHAT IS THE KETO DIET?

 Keto is actually quite simple.
 It is a very restricted low-carb diet.
 The purpose of restricting the carbs is to get into a state called ketosis.
 This is where your body burns ketones for energy rather than carbs.

 Your body prefers to burn carbs for energy, but it can also run on good fats and healthy protein.
 This metabolic state called ketosis is proven to boost energy levels, produce weight loss, and many other health benefits.